 We’ve all longed for an ex-partner after a breakup.
 But, according to writer and relationship coach Natalie Lue, that feeling should be taken with a grain of salt.
 “It’s totally normal to miss your ex,” says Lue, “But it doesn’t mean that it’s time to get back together.”

-As the expert behind Baggage Reclaim, Lue has helped thousands of readers build better boundaries, deeper self-esteem, and healthier relationships.
-One of the most common questions from readers is: Should I get back together with my ex?
-Lue has developed a golden rule for such situations: “The only good time to get back together with an ex is if the reasons that broke your relationship no longer exist,” she says.
+As the relationship expert behind Baggage Reclaim, Lue has helped thousands of readers build better boundaries, deeper self-esteem, and healthier relationships.
+One of the most common questions from readers is: Should I try to get my ex back?
+Lue has developed a golden rule for such situations: “The only good time to get back together with an ex is if the reasons that broke your old relationship in the first place no longer exist,” she says.
 “Or if the two of you, not one of you, are working through them.”

-Whether you’re itching to text a past lover, in the middle of an on-again-off-again relationship, or simply want to answer a question that has stymied humanity from time immemorial, here are six questions to ask yourself when you’re considering getting back with your ex.
+Whether you’re itching to text a former partner, in the middle of an on-again-off-again relationship, or simply want to answer a question that has stymied humanity from time immemorial, here are six questions to ask yourself when you’re considering getting back with your ex.

 Have You Taken Time To Grieve?